edwardhorsey/euclidean-rhythm/README.md

 ### Todo
 - Sound of oscillators:
   - Gain staging for high frequencies
-- Draw function - add rhythms to graphicsRef as generated
-- s3 permissions
-- new pipeline
+- new lambda
-- mute
 - nudge pattern L / R
+- import colours to sass

 ### Future Plans
 - Select a group of pitches to be played seqeuentially by your rhythm